Yaroslav Rushchyshyn: Political career

 Rushchyshyn was floated as a potential candidate by influential newspaper Ukrainska Pravda in the 2012 Ukrainian parliamentary election as a People's Deputy of Ukraine in Ukraine's 123rd electoral district, with his protests against Medvedchuk being noted.
 However, he ultimately was not a candidate in the election.

 In the 2019 Ukrainian parliamentary election, Rushchyshyn was a candidate for People's Deputy of Ukraine in Ukraine's 117th electoral district, running as a member of Holos.
 At the time of his election, he was an independent.
 He was successful, defeating incumbent People's Deputy Oksana Yurynets with 25.12% of the vote to Yurynets' 23.77%.
 Following his election, he became secretary of the Verkhovna Rada Economic Development Committee.

 Rushchyshyn unsuccessfully ran to be chair of the Lviv City Council, supported by Holos, in 2020.

 Rushchyshyn was one of six People's Deputies to vote against ratifying the Istanbul Convention.

+Death

+On 24 July 2025, Rushchyshyn was driving his motorcycle near Babukhiv in Ivano-Frankivsk Oblast in western Ukraine when he lost control became involved in a collision.
+He died of his injuries soon afterwards at the age of 57.